why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

 with respect to the new snapshot.
 This means that tumbleweed users can enjoy incredibly up to date packages without having to deal with too much instability.

+Don't be intimidated by the number of options available to you for updating.
+The golden rule is if you are on tumbleweed, do distro-upgrades and if you are on leap do normal upgrades.
+The exception to this rule is if you are in charge of a production system, such as a web-server
+(or any system where the only things scarier than change are security issues) then use patches to ensure that only the minimum amount of your system is touched by updates.

 ##### Listing Updates
 To list all of packages that have updates waiting for them, type:
 ```